-- Transoesophageal echocardiography, also known as TEE or TOE, involves the insertion of a ultrasound probe into the oesophagus (swallowing tube), much like the scope used for gastroscopes.
-This ultrasound probe is inserted to the mid to deep oesophagus levels and allows for accurate assessment of the heart.
+- Transoesophageal echocardiography, also known as TEE or TOE, involves the insertion of an ultrasound probe into the oesophagus (swallowing tube), much like the scope used for gastroscopes.
+This ultrasound probe is inserted into the mid to deep oesophagus area and this allows for an accurate assessment of the heart.
 This procedure is done under local anaesthesia and mild sedation.

 - TEE allows for the evaluation of the parts of the heart that are not well visualised with the Transthoracic Echocardiography.
 This test is especially helpful in diagnosing certain heart conditions such as mitral valve disease, left atrial appendage clots and infective endocarditis.

 CT Coronary Angiography is a non-invasive way of imaging the coronary arteries.
 It allows for the accurate assessment of blockages.
 This test involves the injection of iodinated contrast into your body as you pass through a CT scanner.
 This contrast will help “light up” your coronary arteries, enabling the radiologist to assess for blockages.

 Cardiac MRI is a non-invasive, advanced imaging modality that allows for the assessment of heart structures and function.
 The injection of a contrast (called “Gadolinium”) will enhance the scan and aid in the further assessment of specific conditions such as scarring of the heart or abnormal deposits of proteins.